-• 1 Year of Service 0% Vested
+1 Year of Service 0% Vested

-• 2 Years of Service 25% Vested
+2 Years of Service 25% Vested

+3 Years of Service 50% Vested

+4 Years of Service 75% Vested

-• 5 Years of Service 100% Vested
+5 Years of Service 100% Vested

 The Bank is the Plan Administrator.
 Eugene H. Walpole, IV, Fleetwood S. Hassell, Sheryl G. Sharry and Douglas H. Sass, currently serve as the Plan Administrative Committee and Trustees for the Plan.
-At December 31, 2020, the Plan owned 344,384 shares of common stock of the Company.
+At December 31, 2021, the Plan owned 361,565 shares of common stock of the Company.

-THE BANK OF SOUTH CAROLINA STOCK INCENTIVE PLAN
+THE BANK OF SOUTH CAROLINA STOCK INCENTIVE PLANS

 We have two Stock Incentive Plans: the first was approved in 2010 with 300,000 (363,000 adjusted for two 10% stock dividends) shares reserved and another Stock Incentive Plan, which was approved in 2020, with 300,000 shares reserved.
-Under both plans, options are periodically granted to employees at a price not less than the fair market value of the shares at the date of grant.
+No new options may be granted under the 2010 plan, as it expired on April 14, 2020.
+Under the 2020 plan, options are periodically granted to employees at a price not less than the fair market value of the shares at the date of grant.
 Participating employees become 20% vested after five years and then vest 20% each year until fully vested.
 The right to exercise each such 20% of the options is cumulative and will not expire until the tenth anniversary of the date of the grant.
 Employees are eligible to participate in this plan if the Executive/Long-Range Planning Committee, in its sole discretion, and the Compensation Committee as to Executive Officers who are members of the Executive/Long-Range Planning Committee, determines that an employee has contributed or can be expected to contribute to our profits or growth.